Overview

 During the procedure

-While you are asleep your doctor uses a speculum (the same as the instrument used to do a cervical screen or smear test) to see your cervix clearly.
+While you are asleep, your doctor uses a speculum (the same as the instrument used to do a cervical screen) to see your cervix clearly.

-Using sterile gloves, the doctor examines your cervix with a finger for any abnormalities to help decide where the cancer is and how big it is.
+Using sterile gloves, the doctor examines your cervix with a finger for any abnormal areas.
+This help them to decide where the cancer is and how big it is.

-The doctor also feels for any abnormalities behind the cervix by inserting a finger in to your bottom (rectum).
+The doctor also feels for any abnormal areas behind the cervix by putting a finger into your bottom (rectum).

 We may give you an antibiotic to lower the risk of urinary infection.